GNOME/gnome-builder/libide/buffers/OVERVIEW.md

 ## Buffer Manager

-Libide has a buffer manager per-project context (each context has it's own workbench window).
+Libide has a buffer manager per-project context (each context has its own workbench window).
 Buffers exist within the buffer manager, and can be autosaved when it is appropriate.